Kluvens/CPP/02-stl.md

 Why do we want to use libraries?
 ***"Every line of code you don't write is bug free"***

+***"Being an effective programmer often consists of the effective use of libraries.
+In some ways, this becomes more important than being a genius at writing code from scratch.
+Don't reinvent the wheel."***

 Code in in a popular library is ofter:

 * well-documented